stevegee1/GoFundMe_Web3/README.md

 * [git](https://git-scm.com/)
    ** run `git --version` to see the version if you already have git installed.
 * [Nodejs] (https://nodejs.org/en/)
-   ** run `node --version` to see the version if you already have nodejs installed
+   - run `node --version` to see the version if you already have nodejs installed
+   - runneth